 Then, let it dry, and voila — you’ve got a nice, clean makeup brush case.

 After you’re done cleaning, you will have to pack away your brushes, and you need to make sure that you do it properly.
 You may feel like simply tossing them in the bag is good enough, but you couldn’t be more wrong.
 How you treat your brushes will determine how long they last and how good they work.
-Here are some tips on just how you’re supposed to store your makeup brushes.
+Check out our tips on just how you’re supposed to store makeup brushes.

 Best Way to Clean a Makeup Brush Case

 It really depends on personal opinion as far as what really works the best.
 You’ll find what works for you and stick with that.

 As long as you clean your case well, that’s all that really matters.

 We prefer the unscented soap method — it’s great for people with allergies because whatever is in your makeup brush case will come in contact with your skin.
 Despite being so gentle, it is still effective, so it’s a win-win cleaning product.

 If your makeup case or bag is simply old, you should consider getting a new one.
 You cannot go wrong with the Black Makeup Brush Bag — it comes with 16 brush holders and a detachable cosmetic pouch!